 Welcome to possibly the most exciting journey you will ever take.
-RE is all about thinking, about yourself and the wider world.
+RE is all about thinking, about yourself and your own beliefs and about others with different beliefs, traditions and practices in the wider world.
 This is sometimes described as philosophy.

+In RE we learn how to think about difficult questions with a view to finding some but not necessarily all answers.
 We look at ethical issues and debate what is considered to be right and wrong, as well as consider why people make such decisions.

 To embark on the RE learning journey you need an open mind and an inquisitive nature.
 Our aim is to equip all pupils with the relevant skills and confidence to become successful critical thinkers who reach their true potential.
-Therefore, lessons are delivered in a creative and imaginative way, employing ‘philosophy of learning’ and ‘theatre of learning’ techniques.
+Therefore, lessons are delivered in a creative and imaginative way, employing a ‘philosophy of learning and providing opportunities for experiential learning.

 What do we cover?

 RE is all about showcasing a variety of beliefs, traditions, and cultures so that pupils can learn and appreciate their own values, attitudes, and beliefs.
 RE at St. Edward’s Church of England Academy continues with a strong Christian ethos, however, we focus on all the main world religions with a focus in year 7 on Judaism and Sikhism in year 5.
 The topics that we focus on serve as a valued comparison and companion to the World Religions previously covered in the first school and the Philosophy and Ethics focus at High School.